What is a fair rent increase?

 Landlords must provide sufficient notice before implementing a rent increase:

-• Six months for yearly tenancies.
+• Six months for yearly contracts.

 How do I propose a rent increase?